Contributor: Erica Smith, MA, NCC, clinical content team member, Lakeland Behavioral Health System

 The more powerful this overwhelming sense of loneliness becomes, the more likely it is that the intensity of the drug use will increase as well.

-How Group Therapy Can Break the Isolation
+How Therapy Groups Can Break the Isolation

 This sense of loneliness and isolation that typically encompasses individuals when they are are addicted to drugs and/or alcohol is one of the many reasons why participating in group therapy can be a successful part of treating and overcoming an addiction.